 Next was another of our favorites, Ta Phrom.
 Here, the walls are really crumbling, everything is covered with moss, and tall trees towered over our heads.
 These same trees have taken root in the walls of Ta Phrom, sometimes growing directly on the buildings.

 This place looked so cool and so mysterious that it did not seem real; it felt like we were on a movie set.
 In fact, we were.
-“Tomb Raider,” starring Angelina Jolie, was filmed here over ten years ago.
+“Tomb Raider,” starring Angelina Jolie, was filmed here in 2001.

 Ta Phrom ruins